-ART 151 Painting I
+Painting I

 An introductory studio course in the technical and aesthetic principles of painting.
 Preparation of painting surface, basic painting methods, color and composition will be covered.
-Prerequisite: ART 111 or permission of instructor

-ART 152 Painting II
+Painting II

 Continued skill building of basic painting methods.
 Introduction of more advanced painting methods and practices.
 Continued analysis of elements within the painting.
-Prerequisite: ART 151 or permission of instructor
+Prerequisite: ART 151 or permission of instructor structor